arcadiapage/arcadiapage.github.io/_drafts/the-power-of-transforming-pain-into-art-for-infps.md

 ---
 layout: post
-title: The Power of Transforming Pain into Art for INFPs
+title: How I Use Art to Process Emotional Pain as an INFP
 subtitle: ''
 tags:
 - 'INFP & HSP '